How do we create social change?

 IN PUPIL REFERRAL UNITS

 Context: Across London there are 70 + Pupil Referral Units (PRU) which are specialist schools that house some of London’s most vulnerable youth.
 These children have been excluded from the mainstream and can have multiple behavioural and educational needs.
 Young people who arrive at the PRU are more susceptible to enter a pathway entrenched in crime.
 This includes gang involvement, prolific robbers, and habitual knife carriers.
 These are vulnerable young people who are trauma informed, highly vulnerable to grooming and exploitation we don’t need to wait for them to commit a crime, they are already in a place of need.

 Intervention: LVN are partnering with the Metropolitan Police to deliver a special intervention.
-The 6-week intervention is designed to use our mentors to increase inclusion and change mindset.
+The 6-week intervention is designed to use mentors from a corporate partner to increase inclusion and change mindset.
 Mentors share their journey and inspire students to think about making positive steps for their future.

-Our corporate partners sponsor a class and take them on a journey, sharing journeys and supporting student to complete the ‘My future journey’ work booklet.
-At the end of the programme, students are encouraged to share their positive pathway with their peers.
+Our corporate partners sponsor a class and take them on a journey, sharing journeys and supporting student to complete our bespoke ‘My Future Journey’ work booklet.
+At the end of the programme, students are encouraged to present what they’ve learnt to their peers.

 Impact: During LVN sessions engagement of students increased significantly.
 100% of students said they felt empowered when they were in the position to ask for what they wanted to learn.
 The LVN intervention helped them gain an understanding of why learning, education and behaviour is important and the impact their decisions now can have on their future.